Christopher Columbus

 Columbus's expeditions inaugurated a period of exploration, conquest, and colonization that lasted for centuries, thus bringing the Americas into the European sphere of influence.
-The transfer of commodities, ideas, and people between the Old World and New World that followed his first voyage are known as the Columbian exchange.
-Columbus was widely celebrated in the centuries after his death, but public perception fractured in the 21st century due to greater attention to the harms committed under his governance, particularly the beginning of the depopulation of Hispaniola's indigenous Taínos, caused by Old World diseases and mistreatment, including slavery.
-Many places in the Western Hemisphere bear his name, including Colombia, British Columbia, the District of Columbia, and Columbus, Ohio.
+The transfer of plants, animals, precious metals, culture, human populations, technology, diseases, and ideas between the Old World and New World that followed his first voyage are known as the Columbian exchange, named after him.
+These events and the effects which persist to the present are often cited as the beginning of the modern era.
+Diseases introduced from the Old World contributed to the genocide of Hispaniola's indigenous Taíno people, who were also subject to enslavement and other mistreatments by Columbus's government.
+Increased public awareness of these interactions has led to Columbus being less celebrated in Western culture, which has historically idealized him as a heroic discoverer.
+Numerous places have been named for him.

 Early life

 Columbus's early life is obscure, but scholars believe he was born in the Republic of Genoa between 25 August and 31 October 1451.
-His father was Domenico Colombo, a wool weaver who worked in Genoa and Savona and owned a cheese stand at which young Christopher worked.
+His father was Domenico Colombo, a wool weaver who worked in Genoa and Savona, and owned a cheese stand at which young Christopher worked.
 His mother was Susanna Fontanarossa.
-He had three brothers—Bartolomeo, Giovanni Pellegrino, and Giacomo (also called Diego)—as well as a sister, Bianchinetta.
-Bartolomeo ran a cartography workshop in Lisbon for at least part of his adulthood.
+He had three brothers—Bartholomew, Giovanni Pellegrino, and Giacomo (also called Diego)—as well as a sister, Bianchinetta.
+Bartholomew ran a cartography workshop in Lisbon for at least part of his adulthood.